 - Multi re-entry permit: This permit allows foreign nationals to work in Myanmar for a year, during which they can travel internationally.
 Applicants should note that holding a valid stay permit is a prerequisite for the multi re-entry permit.

-Requirements to Obtain a Myanmar Working Visa
+Requirements to Obtain Myanmar Work Visas

 To travel to Myanmar, foreign employees will need to obtain a business visa.
 The requirements for this visa typically include:

 - A letter of invitation from the employer in Myanmar